 For proponents of making in education, the longevity and widespread adoption of ideas like Multiple Intelligences offers hope that making will become a long-term trend in schools.

-Part 2 – Is Making a Long-term Trend or Just a Fad?
+Part 2 – Is Making a Long-term Trend or Just a Fad? (this post)

 Also published on Medium.